 The Early Years

-In 1979, Bev Stainton assumed the role of Music Director and Conductor, which he held for thirty years.
-Bev, a pianist, organist, educator and conductor has held numerous positions in choral music in Canada, including President of the Canadian Amateur Musicians/Musiciens amateurs du Canada (CAMMAC) and member of the Canadian Music Adjudicators’ Association.
-Under Bev’s direction, the OCS expanded their repertoire – singing classical music, opera, Broadway tunes, cabaret and rock & roll.
-They joined the Opera Mississauga for a fully costumed performance of Aida.
+In 1979, Bev Stainton assumed the role of music director and conductor, which he held for thirty years.
+Bev, a pianist, organist, educator and conductor, held numerous positions in choral music in Canada, including President of the Canadian Amateur Musicians/Musiciens amateurs du Canada (CAMMAC) and member of the Canadian Music Adjudicators’ Association.

-David Bowser has been the Music Director and Conductor since 2009.
+David Bowser has been the artistic director and conductor of OC since 2009.
 David earned his Doctor of Musical Arts at the University of Toronto specializing in eighteenth-century string and vocal performance practices.
 He holds a Master of Music degree in composition from the University of Toronto and a Diplôme d’Etudes supérieures II (Master’s Degree) in conducting from the Conservatoire de Musique in Montreal.
-His vocal training with esteemed pedagogue Marie Daveluy inspired a life-long passion for the voice.
+David’s vocal training with esteemed pedagogue Marie Daveluy inspired a life-long passion for the voice.
 He studied orchestral and operatic conducting with Leopold Hager at the Hochschule für Musik und Darstellende Kunst in Vienna and with Gianluigi Gelmetti at the Accademia Chigiana in Siena, Italy.

 Our Music and Concerts

-The OCS has a vast library and a varied repertoire.
-We usually perform a pair of concerts in December and another pair of concerts in the spring.
+OC has a vast library with varied repertoire.
 Concerts are usually in our local community, although we have sung in venues in Toronto and the surrounding communities.
-The music is often, but not always, drawn from the classical repertoire.
-Audiences at our December concerts enjoy joining us for our sing-along carols.
+See our Musical Achievements page for more information.